Jahia/personal-api-tokens/docs/USAGE.md

 ### Compatibility

-The Personal API tokens module is compatible with Jahia 8.0.1.0 with some limitations, and supports the entire feature set from Jahia 8.0.2.0.
+The Personal API tokens module is compatible with Jahia 8.0.1.0 with some limitations and supports the entire feature set from Jahia 8.0.2.0.
 With Jahia 8.0.1.0, automatically deleting Groovy scripts when creating and managing tokens through the filesystem is not available.
 All other functionality, such as creating and using tokens through the UI or API, is supported.

 ## Creating a token

-Tokens are active by default and can easily be disabled from the tokens list.
+Tokens are active by default and can easily be disabled from the token list.

 :::info
 Access to the "My API tokens" page is restricted to users with permission "Personal api tokens" as a "Server role".
 Adding "Personal api tokens" permission to "Live role" or "Edit role" is not sufficient for a user to create and manage tokens.